melezhik/outhentix/README.md

 * Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to know more about Perl eval function.

 One may use other languages in code expressions.
-Use should use \`here' document style ( see [multiline expressions](#Multiline expressions) section ) to insert your code and set shebang to define a language.
+Use should use `here` document style ( see [multiline expressions](#Multiline expressions) section ) to insert your code and set shebang to define a language.
 Here are some examples: